Ctrl-Shift-Alvin/astro-artistic/README.md

 ```bash
 npm run createEnv <YOUR_ADMIN_PASSWORD>
 ```
-Omitting the .env file, or not providing the necessary values, disables the admin page cleanly.
+Omitting the .env values, or not providing the necessary values, disables the admin page cleanly.

 ### Creating Blog Posts